-Limitation: Article 59 of the Indian Limitation Act, 1953 prescribes a period of 3 years for a suit for cancellation of an instrument computable from the date when the fact entitling the plaintiff where the instrument cancelled first becomes known to him.
+Article 59 of the Indian Limitation Act, 1953 prescribes a period of 3 years for a suit for cancellation of an instrument computable from the date when the fact entitling the plaintiff where the instrument canceled first becomes known to him.

 (2) Where a defendant successfully resists any suit on the ground that the contract, by reason of his being incompetent, is void against him, he may be required to restore the benefits, if any obtained by him under the contract, but only to the extent to which he or his estate has benefited thereby.